open-telemetry/opentelemetry-specification/specification/trace/api.md

   description](sdk.md#sampling).
 An empty collection will be assumed if not specified.

-  Documentation MUST state that adding attributes at span creation is preferred to calling `SetAttribute` later, as samplers can only consider information already present during span creation.
+  The API documentation MUST state that adding attributes at span creation is preferred to calling `SetAttribute` later, as samplers can only consider information already present during span creation.